 Basic Chequing Accounts

-A basic chequing account refers to the entry-level chequing account offered by a bank.
+A basic chequing account is an entry-level chequing account offered by a bank.
 This is the bank account with its lowest monthly fee.

 Premium Chequing Accounts

-A premium chequing account refers to the most expensive chequing accounts offered by a traditional bank or credit union.
+A premium chequing account is the most expensive chequing account offered by a traditional bank or credit union.

 It offers an unlimited number of debits, ATM transactions, free access to premium credit cards, free cheques, drafts, safety deposit boxes, and other VIP perks.